 Though it was announced a year ago now, we're still some way away from seeing The Witcher's premiere, unfortunately.

-It's been confirmed that the inaugural Netflix series will feature eight episodes.
+It's been confirmed that the inaugural Witcher Netflix series will feature eight episodes.

 What is the story of The Witcher Netflix series?

-If you head on over to The Witcher on Netflix right now, there's already a placeholder description to tempt you into pre-adding the show to your list.
+If you head on over to The Witcher on Netflix right now, there's already a placeholder synopsis to tempt you into pre-adding the show to your list.

 While the Netflix blurb—"The witcher, Geralt, a mutated monster hunter, struggles to find his place in a world where people often prove more wicked than beasts"—doesn't give away much, an official synopsis revealed by executive producers Sean Daniel and Jason Brown tells us a little more, indicating that the show follows an unconventional family that "comes together to fight for truth in a dangerous world."

 Oscar-nominated filmmaker Tomek Baginski and Jarek Sawko of Polish visual effects studio Platige Image said in a statement: "There is a moral and intellectual depth in these books which goes beyond genre.
 It is a story about today and today’s challenges, hidden under a fantasy cover.
 It is a story about us, about the monster and hero inside of all our hearts."

 On Twitter, Hissrich has introduced us to other writers, like Declan de Barra (The Originals), Jenny Klein (Jessica Jones) and Sneha Koorse (Daredevil) to name but three, and detailed what happened the first time the team gathered in the writers' room.